dcminter/dance-signup-statistics/rigamarole/2018/README.md

  * 50% fee after 1st September
  * No refund after 1st October

+There were also a series of promotional blitzes on Facebook that varied in scope quite a bit.
+Yet more confounding factors :)

 This data is supplied under the [Creative Commons Attribution-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-sa/4.0/legalcode)